Course Finder

 The goal of this course is to ensure you do not feel linguistically isolated while studying in Sweden.
 You learn enough Swedish to understand what is going on around you in your daily life, while also becoming familiar with Swedish history and culture.
 The course includes topics on the burning issues of contemporary Sweden so that you can have interesting conversations with the locals and increase your ability to reflect on your cross-cultural experience living in Sweden.

-Note: Courses will be offered at additional levels based on your previous academic background in the language.
+Higher level language courses will be offered based on your previous academic background in the language.

 Faculty